What's nearby

 The turlough or small lake area has a specially constructed hide so you can observe wildlife without disturbing their habitat.

-7View ancient monuments at the Cavan Burren
+7View ancient monuments at the Cavan Burren Park

 Explore the unique geological and archaeological features of the Cavan Burren in its glorious natural landscape.

-You and your friends can discover this unusual terrain that has evolved from its formation in a tropical sea south of the equator, through the various ice ages to the parkland it is today.
+You and your friends can discover this unusual terrain that has evolved from its formation in a tropical sea south of the equator, through the various ice ages, to the parkland it is today.
 Birdsong, nature, stunning views, a visitor centre, and five marked trails await.

 Two people walking through Cavan Burren Park, County Cavan